ygaostu/Shearlet-Transform-TensorFlow/README.md

 	Year = {2019}
     }

 This code was tested on an Ubuntu 18.04 system using Tensorflow 1.13.1.
+Here is the associated [poster](http://data.mip.informatik.uni-kiel.de:555/wwwadmin/Publica/Presentations/2019_Gao_ICME_Workshop.pdf) presented at [ICME 2019 Demo/Expo](https://www.icme2019.org/conf_demo).

 ## Introduction ##
 ST is designed for reconstructing a